warmist/scripts/docs/dwarf-op.rst

 inspected with ``dwarf-op --list <table name>``.

 ``job_distributions``
     Defines thresholds for each column of distributions.
-The columns must add up to the values in the thresholds row for that column.
+The columns should add up to the values in the thresholds row for that column.
 Every other row references an entry in the ``jobs`` table.

 ``attrib_levels``
     Defines stat distributions for both physical and mental attributes.
-    Each level has a probability (p-value, or p) which indicates how likely a level will be used for a particular stat such as strength or spacial awareness.
-The levels range from incompetent to unbelievable (god-like) and are mostly inline with what the game uses already, but adds one level more than what the game uses to push the unbelievable even higher on average.
+    Each level has a probability (p-value, or p) which indicates how likely a level will be used for a particular stat, e.g. strength or spacial awareness.
+The levels range from incompetent to unbelievable (god-like) and are mostly in line with what the game uses already. ``dwarf-op`` adds one additional level to push the unbelievable even higher, though.

     In addition to a bell shaped p-value curve for the levels, there is additionally a standard deviation used to generate the value once a